datsoftlyngby/soft2019spring-databases/Exam/readme.md

 ## Re-exam, Wednesday June 26th
 This is an oral exam without project.

 At the beginning of the exam, you will draw [one of the exam questions in this list](ExamQuestions.md).
+You are then expected to start presenting your answer.
+The examiner can interrupt with questions along the way.

 **Schedule and length of the exam.** <br>
 This will be announced on Wiseflow.

 **Preparation.** <br>
 At the exam you can bring your notes.
 You are allowed to briefly look at your notes after you have drawn a question.

+It is encouraged that you bring your computer to allow you to show information that help you explain each question.
+This could for example be:

+* ER diagrams
+* non-trivial queries
+* query plans

+You are also welcome to show a live demo if that is the easiest way to present some information.

 ## Ordinary exam
 The exam is based on your group handing in the gutenberg exam project mentioned below.
 Deadline and practial information of handin is given below as well.